 The motif model mean score per sequence is assumed to be a random variable π with the same distribution as the background.

 We compute the probability that, under these assumptions, π assumes a value that is higher than the one seen with the motif model, a p-value.

-Table SX: BEAM parameters detailed description
+Table S2: BEAM parameters detailed description